Becoming a Conscious Eater is one of the most helpful ways to stop emotional eating.

 The fight is over, a truce is called and the peace talks are happening.

-The peace process is a little more complicated, takes more patience and you can do it.
+The peace process is a little more complicated and takes more patience and you can do it.

-Little by little, with consistent intention toward growth, the negative eases up, allowing room for growth.
+Little by little, with consistent intention toward growth, negative thinking eases up, allowing room for growth.

-Remember this is a shift in how you relate to yourself and the way you live your life.
-It is worth it!
+Remember, this is a shift in the way you live your life.
+It is worth the effort to overcome stress eating.

-We live in a time where our bodies are fair game for judgment, ridicule, objectification, shaming, embarrassment through fat shaming, attempts to live up to someone else’s expectations and over-sexualized.
+We live in a time where our bodies are fair game for judgment, objectification, shaming and attempts to live up to someone else’s expectations.

-A mindset of growth means looking at what needs to change and working toward the goal, making prudent adjustments as needed.
+A growth mindset is assessing what needs to change, working toward the goal and making prudent adjustments.

 Listening means moving away from controlling and toward acceptance.

-Sometimes acceptance is confused with: ‘this is your lot in life, and it’s not going to change, so just get over it.’
-I’m glad that this is totally, absolutely wrong!
+Sometimes acceptance is confused with: ‘This is who you are; it’s not going to change, so just get over it.’
+I’m glad that this is wrong in this context!

 If you desire change, it is possible through healing, respect and kindness.

-Listen for all of the good you can do and all of the happiness you can experience.
+Listen for all the good you can do and all the happiness you can experience.

 SILK – Kindness

-Looking clearly, listening honestly, and stopping to pay attention, all give perspective and motivation to make adjustments and keep going.
+Looking clearly, listening honestly, and stopping to pay attention all give perspective and motivation so that you can make adjustments and keep growing.

-Conscious Eating is curiosity, flexibility, and a willingness to make mistakes, so you can learn and grow emotionally and spiritually.
+Conscious Eating is about curiosity, flexibility, and a willingness to make mistakes so you can grow from them.

-Popular diet and eating plans are overwhelmingly all about the quick fix.
+Popular diet and eating plans are overwhelmingly all about the quick fix and won’t help you overcome stress eating.

-They require you to shut off your emotions and good judgment about your nutritional needs, and to focus exclusively on changing your body.
+They require you to abandon values and good judgment about your nutrition and focus exclusively on changing your body.

 The assumption is that a different body is the key to happiness in your life.